Ognjen Topić: Background

 Topić was born into an ethnic Serb family in Bosnia and Herzegovina.
 His family fled the Bosnian War, first finding refuge in Serbia.
 Ognjen's father traveled to America to support the family financially.
 Later he won a U.S. green card through the immigration lottery.
-The family emigrated to the United States when Ognjen was nine years old.
+The family immigrated to the United States when Ognjen was nine years old.

 When Topić hit the sixth grade, he and his father started to watch a lot of boxing on TV.
 This saw him yearn to be a pro boxer.
 But, with his parents coming over from Serbia, they did not want him to be a boxer.
 Topić wanted to fight any way he could, so he settled for Taekwondo.

 In four years, Topić received his black belt in Taekwondo.

 At 18, Topić first saw Muay Thai on ESPN.
 He saw the style of fight and fell in love.
-He found a Thai boxing gym not far from where he lived and started training in New Jersey.
+He found a Thai boxing gym not far from where he lived and started training at North Jersey Muay Thai in Lodi, New Jersey.

 Also a professional graphic designer, Topić graduated from William Paterson University with a bachelor's degree in Fine Art.

 Muay Thai career

 Overview

-Topić is a resident of Pompton Lakes, New Jersey and has been training at a gym in New Jersey since 2005.
+Topić is a resident of Pompton Lakes, New Jersey and has been training at a North Jersey Muay Thai in Lodi, New Jersey since 2005.
 A few years later, he trained at the Eminent Air Gym in Bangkok, Thailand, one of the top Muay Thai gyms in the country.
 Most recently, he has also trained at the P.K.
 Saenchai Muaythai Gym.

 A professional Muay Thai athlete with over 50 professional fights, Topić has fought a number of competitors from Thailand.
 He has been in the ring with Saenchai (Lumpinee stadium Champion), Paowarit Sasiprapa (Lumpinee Boxing Stadium Champion), Dechsakdaa Sitsongpeenong (Ch 7 Champion), Rungravee Sasiprapa (Lumpinee Stadium Champion), Dechsakda Sitsongpeenong (Ch 7 Champion) and Nontakit Tor.
 Mor.
 Sri.

-2004 - 2005
+2004–2007

-Topić began his Muay Thai training when he was 18 years old at gym in New Jersey.
+Topić began his Muay Thai training when he was 18 years old at North Jersey Muay Thai in Lodi, New Jersey.
 He had his first fight after two years of training at age 20.

-2007

-Topić made his debut on "Friday Night Fights" in the basement of a church in New York City.
+In 2007, Topić made his debut on "Friday Night Fights" in the basement of a church in New York City.

 2013

-Topić quit his full time job in graphic design in order to focus on his fighting career.
+Topić quit his full-time job in graphic design in order to focus on his fighting career.

 On March 15, 2013, Ognjen Topić made his Lion Fight debut at Lion Fight 9, facing former Lumpinee Stadium champion Paowarit Sasiprapa.
 He won the fight in upset fashion by head kick KO at 7 seconds of the third round.